Vietnam.vn - Nền tảng quảng bá Việt Nam

 DW reported that as of last year, Syria's economy had officially dropped to 129th place in the global rankings, with its economic value dropping by 85% to just $9 billion, according to World Bank estimates.
 This bad news has put the country on par with the economies of Chad and the Palestinian Territories.

-According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), as of December, 7 million Syrians, or more than 30 percent of the population, remained displaced, wandering inside their own country.
+According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), as of December, 7 million Syrians, or more than 30% of the population, remained displaced, wandering within their own country.
 The conflict has devastated the country's infrastructure, causing lasting damage to its power, transport and health systems.
 Several cities, including Aleppo, Raqqa and Homs, have seen widespread destruction.
 The 4,000-year-old ancient city of Aleppo, once a thriving, vibrant place known for its medieval architecture and rich cultural history, has been left in ruins.

 The two main pillars of Syria's economy—oil and agriculture—have been devastated by war.
-Though small compared to other Middle Eastern countries, Syria's oil exports accounted for about a quarter of government revenue in 2010.
+Though tiny compared to other Middle Eastern countries, Syria's oil exports accounted for about a quarter of government revenue in 2010.
 Food production contributes a similar amount to GDP.

 President Assad's regime has lost control of most of its oil fields to rebel groups, including the self-proclaimed Islamic State (IS) and then Kurdish-led forces.